saksonikEgor/selectionCommittee/README.md

 **5. Populate the database with records**

-+ Execute insert queries at src/main/resources/db/SelectionCommittee.sql
++ Execute insert queries in `src/main/resources/db/SelectionCommittee.sql`

 **6. Run the server using Maven**